 In February of 1960, British Prime Minister Harold Macmillan stated to the Parliament of South Africa, “The wind of change is blowing through this continent.
 Whether we like it or not, this growth of national consciousness is a political fact.”
 Macmillan’s speech signaled a shift in Conservative Party attitudes toward British decolonization, a policy which it had previously opposed throughout the 1950s.
-Indeed, the United Kingdom relinquished much of its territories in Africa and Asia over the years that followed, lacking the will (and arguably the resources) to maintain its commonwealth in the face of the process which Ayn Rand dubbed “Global Balkanization.”
+Indeed, the United Kingdom relinquished much of its territories in Africa and Asia over the years that followed, lacking the will (and arguably the resources) to maintain its commonwealth in the face of the process that Ayn Rand dubbed “Global Balkanization.”